vmware/vic/doc/design/host-affinity.md

 ## 3. Update vic-machine create

-This is essentially using a DRS VM Group value supplied by the user instead of the hard-coded value used to enable the portlayer work to proceed.
+This is essentially using a DRS VM Group based on the VCH name supplied by the user instead of the hard-coded value used to enable the portlayer work to proceed.
+It does not include allowing the user to specify the DRS VM Group, which is discussed below.

 This includes both tagging the VCH Endpoint VM itself during creation as well as persisting the DRS VM Group so that container VMs are tagged as well.